covscript/covscript/docs/SDK.md

 non-owning back-references into it:

 + a script function / lambda stores a raw `context_type*` (`function::mContext`);
-+ a `structure`'s type identity node lives in the process's type pool, and its member names live in the token arena — both owned by the context.
++ a `structure` pins its owning process (so its type identity node and member data stay valid), but its *methods* are script functions and still hold the raw `function::mContext` back-reference — invoking them requires the context to be alive (they throw "the function's context has been destroyed" otherwise).

 Therefore: